WalkingNL/Translation/note.md

     synonyms: lessen, alleviate

     For example: Thre had been a degree used often to mitigate what a painful people suffered
 ---

+retain, v. it means to keep or maintain sth that has already been owned or obtained.

+    you should retain your current job

+attain, v. it means to obtain or reach or achieve your goal or accomplishment.

+    attaining my goal of becoming an excellent hacker is a long-term task.

+---

 supersede, take the place of a person or thing previously in use